calogerohp23/calogerohp23/README.md

-- 👋 Hi, I’m Calogero (Calo) Henriquez
+- 👋 Hi, I’m Calogero (Calo) Henriquez.
+- 😌 I'm from Dominican Republic.
-- 👀 I’m interested in de
+- 👀 I’m interested in Data Developments, AI, Big Data, as well Software Developments, DevOps, etc.
-- 🌱 I’m currently learning Software Architectures
+- 🌱 I’m currently learning Software Architectures.
-- 💞️ I’m looking to collaborate on C# projects
+- 💞️ I’m looking to collaborate on C# projects.
 - 📫 How to reach me:
   - ✉️Email: calogero.henper@gmail.com.
   - 📱Phone: +1-(829)-723-6166.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
-- ⚡ Fun fact: My name is Italian, but it comes from the movie "A Bronx's tale"
+- ⚡ Fun fact: My name is Italian, but it comes from the movie "A Bronx's tale".